RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Historical case - no applicable legal system or sovereign ruler over the territory of Australia prior to European settlement
       - Terra nullius case
     - Advisory Opinion on Western Sahara (1975) ICJ Rep 39
-      - International Court of Justice’s rejection of the legitimacy of the theory of terra nullius,
+      - International Court of Justice's rejection of the legitimacy of the theory of terra nullius,
     - Post Mabo Reassessment of Indigenous Sovereignty
       - Coe v Commonwealth (No 2) (1993) 118 ALR 193
-        - the plaintiff sought to argue, on behalf of the Wiradjuri people, that the Wiradjuri were a sovereign nation of people, and alternatively that they were a “domestic dependent nation”4 entitled to self-government and full rights to their traditional lands.
+        - the plaintiff sought to argue, on behalf of the Wiradjuri people, that the Wiradjuri were a sovereign nation of people, and alternatively that they were a "domestic dependent nation"4 entitled to self-government and full rights to their traditional lands.
       - In Walker v New South Wales (1994) 182 CLR 45 the Chief Justice again reiterated his view of the sovereignty argument
-      - The Chief Justice’s judgments in these post-Mabo cases suggested that any recognition of independent or concurrent sovereignty of Indigenous Australians is not likely to be successfully argued before the Australian High Court.
+      - The Chief Justice's judgments in these post-Mabo cases suggested that any recognition of independent or concurrent sovereignty of Indigenous Australians is not likely to be successfully argued before the Australian High Court.
     - Constitutional provisions regarding Indigenous people at Federation
       - Section 51(xxvi) provided that the Commonwealth had power to make laws with respect to:
         - the people of any race, other than the aboriginal race in any State, for whom it is deemed necessary to make special laws. [emphasis added